End to End Mobile Application Penetration Test

 - The high level risk explanation in terms of technology, people and processes

 Related articles and further reading

 The Minimalist Guide to Mobile Application Security: Why Less Can Be More - Ensuring mobile application security is a must and the “less is more” approach could be more beneficial in achieving this goal.
 You would think that adding more rules, security tools and safeguards is the best approach.
 When you take streamlined application design into consideration, you will see why less is more is the better tactic.
 Try designing mobile applications in a way that the amount of data permitted in device downloads or exposed in apps is minimized.
 This will help you reduce the risk of revealing sensitive information...

 Packages and services

 Basic Mobile Application Penetration testing service, which allows identifying OWASP Top 10 security issues and suited for Low risk mobile apps (data collection, branding apps with high volume etc).

-Premium mobile application security assessment, which includes the dynamic and static application testing.
-Suitable for highly sensitive mobile applications, such as eCommerce applications, gaming applications, booking apps etc.
+Premium mobile application security assessment.
+Suitable for eCommerce applications, gaming applications, booking apps etc.